LayerNext/docs/docs/08-python-sdk/01-installation.md

 ## 1.2.
 API Keys

-To use the SDK, you will need your LayerNxt API Key and Secret.
+To use the SDK, you will need your LayerNext API Key and Secret.
 Those can be found and copied from the **API Keys** section in your account's UI.

 ![Product UI showing API Key and secret](img/api-keys.png)